fsaqlayen1993/Cloud-Migration-/README.md

 US-East-1(North Virginia)

 # Services:
--Oracle VirtualBox (local, no cost if you already have it).
+- Oracle VirtualBox (local, no cost if you already have it).
--Amazon S3: for temporary storage of the OVA.
+- Amazon S3: for temporary storage of the OVA.
--AWS IAM: for secure roles & permissions (no cost).
+- AWS IAM: for secure roles & permissions (no cost).
--Amazon EC2 (VM Import/Export + AMI + Instance):the core migration service.
+- Amazon EC2 (VM Import/Export + AMI + Instance):the core migration service.